HiralMistry/Smart-Office-Rooms/README.md

 Acknowledgements / Reference
 ---
-The source code for this project is forked from [on github](https://github.com/klavinslab/elma_project).
+The source code for this project is forked from [this repo](https://github.com/klavinslab/elma_project).